heketi/heketi/docs/admin/arbiter.md

-To create an Arbiter volume with a custom average file size using the Heketi API, or using another system that consumes the Heketi API, such as a Kubernetes storage provisioner, specify the string `user.heketi-average-file-size NUM` to the *glustervolumeoptions* list, replacing NUM with size of desired size as an integer in KiB.
+To create an Arbiter volume with a custom average file size using the Heketi API, or using another system that consumes the Heketi API, such as a Kubernetes storage provisioner, specify the string `user.heketi.average-file-size NUM` to the *glustervolumeoptions* list, replacing NUM with size of desired size as an integer in KiB.
 If this option is provided without a corresponding user.heketi.arbiter option